backstage/backstage/docs/integrations/url-reader.md

 This instance contains all
-[the default URL Reader providers](https://github.com/backstage/backstage/blob/master/packages/backend-common/src/reading/UrlReaders.ts) in the backend-common package including GitHub, Gitlab, Bitbucket, Azure, Google GCS.
+[the default URL Reader providers](https://github.com/backstage/backstage/blob/master/packages/backend-common/src/reading/UrlReaders.ts) in the backend-common package including GitHub, GitLab, Bitbucket, Azure, Google GCS.
 As the need arises, more URL Readers are being written to support different providers.